govind0229/SSL-Create-localdomain/README.md

 # SSL-Create-localdomain
 SSL certifiates create for local server

 CHANGES
 -------
-v0.3	21 Aug 2020, Google browser support Initial public release.
+v0.3	21 Aug 2020, Google browser suppot Initial public release.

+This README file will explain how to use this handy "kit" to get your certificate creation and signing task easier using openssl.
+You can also modify the scripts to suit your needs.

+This scripts are particularly designed to handle the web server cert generation and user cert generation (S/MIME).
+Then the script let you package the certs into pkcs12 format for you to download to your Netscape Communicator to use.

+Most of the codes are borrowed from RSE's Mod-SSL package.
+I only "extend" it and probably make it easier to use.

 Introduction
 ------------